ceos-seo/data_cube_ui/README.md

 ## More
 -------

-You may also consider setting up a Jupyter Notebook server for accessing ODC.
-The CEOS ODC notebooks repository is [here](https://github.com/ceos-seo/data_cube_notebooks).
+You may also consider running a Jupyter Notebook server that uses the Open Data Cube.
+The CEOS ODC Notebooks repository is [here](https://github.com/ceos-seo/data_cube_notebooks).